 Caterpillar expects 1Q results to miss analysts' estimates

-NEW YORK (AP) — Caterpillar expects its first-quarter results to come in well below Wall Street's view as it continues to deal with weak product demand.
+NEW YORK (AP) — Caterpillar expects its first-quarter results to come in below Wall Street's view as it continues to deal with weak product demand.

 Analysts polled by FactSet predict a profit of 95 cents per share on revenue of $10.34 billion.